harlan-zw/laravel-2h-coding-challenge/code/0-Task.md

 ### CoachConnectFinance - CCF

 CoachConnectFinance provides financial data about a coach's earnings to CoachConnect.
-Currently it's only function is to calculate an estimated income for a coach.
+Currently its only function is to calculate an estimated income for a coach.

 Tech: Laravel Micro-service, receives REST API request from CC.
-Built by one of the companies former junior engineers
+Built by one of the company's former junior engineers

 Currently, CC is hitting the `/calculate` endpoint.